syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Interactivity.md

 {% endtabs %}

-The following is the screenshot of SfDateTimeRangeNavigator selecting one Quarter of data.
+The following screenshot illustrates selecting one quarter of data.

 ![](Interactivity_images/Interactivity_img1.png)

-SfDateTimeRangeNavigator selecting  one Quarter of data {:.caption}

-The following is the screenshot of SfDateTimeRangeNavigator after zooming into weeks of data from 6 months of data.
+The following screenshot illustrates the control after zooming into weeks of data from 6 months of data.

 ![](Interactivity_images/Interactivity_img2.png)

-SfDateTimeRangeNavigator after zooming into weeks of data from 6 months of data {:.caption}

-## ThumbStyle Customization
+## Thumb style customization

-SfDateTimeRangeNavigator provides many properties to customize the elements such as Upper, Lower bar and Left, Right thumb, etc.,
+The date-time range navigator control provides the following properties to customize the elements such as upper bar, lower bar, left thumb, and right thumb.

 <table>
 <tr>